droonga/droonga.org/reference/commands/search/index.md

 #### `source` {#query-source}

 Abstract
-: The source of the search operation.
+: A source of a search operation.

 Value
 : A name string of an existing table, or a name of another query.